(updated 04/2018 with my earnings as an appraiser, added at the end of this article)

 Online Appraisal Courses – Up to 15% Off

 Appraiser Career Center is partnering with OnCourse Learning Real Estate and McKissock to offer online real estate appraisal courses.
-McKissock offers great discount appraisal course packages; ACC also offers its readers an exclusive 15% discount off courses from OnCourse Learning Real Estate.
-McKissock is a good option if you’re ready to take all courses and they offer payment plans.
-The discount at OnCourse allows you take each course as you go without worrying about course expiration dates (usually valid for six months) for courses you have purchased but haven’t yet completed.
+McKissock offers great discount appraisal course packages and payment plans; Appraiser Career also its readers an exclusive 15% discount off courses from OnCourse Learning Real Estate.

 (I receive a small referral at no additional cost to you if you purchase via the discount link).